 10. Commodity Supplemental Food Program (CSFP)

-If you have elderly family members in need, the CSFP provides monthly food packages to low-income adults who are at least 60 years old.
+If you have elderly family members in need, the CSFP provides monthly food packages to under-resourced adults who are at least 60 years old.
 To apply—or help an elderly family member apply—contact your State Distribution Agency for local requirements.

 11. The Emergency Food Assistance Program (TEFAP)

-If you need food assistance due to a sudden event, this program may be able to help you.
+If you need food assistance due to a sudden event, this program may be able to help.
 TEFAP provides emergency assistance to families in need with high-quality USDA foods that you can pick up at State Distributing Agencies.

 According to their website, you can apply for TEFAP by contacting your State Distributing Agency.